 Farragut's Municipal Planning Commission awaits the public's comments about a 220-unit apartment development on Smith Road.
 Holy Grail."
 John Minahan, Continental's Director of Development, described the changes that have been made with the plans since initially introduced and noted that additional property has been added and the density reduced.
 He said the apartments would not decrease property values and said, if passed, the planners could put caps on the number of units per acre.
-"What you don't see here is the number of people Horne said that his attor- who support it," he said ic Development Alliance. have a special meeting to "We won't sue," he said, He said the gated developadding, "We're Farragut ment would have very little impact on the community.
-Several Farragut resi-Myers said, "I'm guilty. dents commented on a traf-The creation of the Com- fic increase on Smith Road prehensive Land Use Plan and Christy Hold, President sists of the mayor and four has been elevated to the of the Village Green Home Owners, said the development "does not fit with the character this town was founded on."
+"What you don't see here is the number of people Horne said that his attor- who support it," he said ney had advised him that and referred to the Far- recommend denial, which he could file a law suit if the ragut Business Alliance drew loud applause, Myers project is rejected and he and the Farragut Econom- asked that the planners ic Development Alliance. have a special meeting to "We won't sue," he said, He said the gated developadding, "We're Farragut ment would have very little impact on the community.
+Several Farragut resihas been elevated to the of the Village Green Home 815 MERCHANTS ROAD Owners, said the development "does not fit with the character this town was founded on."
 Bill Johns said he spoke to represent those citizens who support the development but "who are intimidated to come" to the meeting and said the business leaders were ill-treated by the opposition.
 In the vote, which took place with only a few planners commenting, Mayor Ralph McGill's "No" vote drew an applause.
 Following the vote to revisit the Land Use Plan.
 The town board meets September 10 and the Continental development request could be on the agenda.
-The board conaldermen.
+The board consists of the mayor and four

 REDUCED Great 3BR, 2BA rancher on level 1 acre lot with country setting.
 Convenient to shopping, downtown, & I-640.
 Features 17' cathedral ceilings in open concept kitchen, dining room & living room, which offers an office nook & fireplace.
 Deck overlooks large backyard which is partially fenced and offers large storage building.
 Enjoy your country oasis & store your "toys" in the oversized garage.
 New paint inside.
-MLS 929916 \$169,900
+MLS 929916 \$169,900 PROPERTY!